Ian Shapiro: Policy issues

-In a more recent work coauthored with Michael Graetz,The Wolf at the Door: The Menace of Economic Insecurity and How to Fight It, Shapiro argues that Americans are more concerned with their own economic insecurity than they are about inequality - calling attention to the fact that Americans are most afraid losing what they already have, whether it be jobs, status, or safe communities.
+In another work coauthored with Michael Graetz,The Wolf at the Door: The Menace of Economic Insecurity and How to Fight It, Shapiro argues that Americans are more concerned with their own economic insecurity than they are about inequality - calling attention to the fact that Americans are most afraid losing what they already have, whether it be jobs, status, or safe communities.
 Therefore, Shapiro and Graetz posit that the solution to economic insecurity is a return to the hard work of building coalitions around realistic goals and pursuing them doggedly through the political system - providing evidence of the success of this tactic in earlier reforms, such as in the cases of the abolition of the slave trade and the pursuit of civil rights legislation.
 Additionally, Shapiro and Graetz offer concrete, achievable reforms that would make Americans more secure, and offer substantial recommendations for how to increase employment, improve wages, protect families suffering from unemployment, and provide better social services such as health insurance and child care.

+Shapiro’s new book, After the Fall: From the End of History to the Crisis of Democracy, How Politicians Broke our World (Basic Books, forthcoming 2026), studies political and policy decisions since 1989.
+It examines NATO’s post–Cold War trajectory, the Global War on Terror, humanitarian intervention, and the economic governance of Western democracies in the evolving contexts of the 9/11 attacks and the 2008 financial crisis and its downstream consequences.
+Shapiro argues that these choices drove declining public confidence in mainstream parties and institutions, strengthened anti-system actors, and precipitated renewed great-power confrontations.
+The book surveys cases in the United States, Britain and multiple European countries, excavating paths not taken that were debated at the time and spells out better options going forward.